 - Reduced Costs: A consolidated data center requires less hardware, draws less power and also saves on IT personnel costs.

 - Increased Control: The consolidated data center architecture is more straightforward and easier to control.
 Traffic patterns and volumes are more visible and clearly defined.

 - Easier to Secure: With fewer sites to manage, security is easier and costs less.
 It also reduces the need to communicate between facilities, thereby increasing the effectiveness of information security.

 - Disaster Recovery: With all the vital components in a single physical location it becomes easier to plan and implement a disaster recovery solution.

 Hyperconvergence: Simplifying Operations, Saving Cost

 As companies look to consolidate their data center operations, Hyperconverged networks have emerged as one of the fastest growing concepts for deploying IT in data centers.
 It is so hot that Gartner expects it to go from zero in 2012 to a $5 billion market by 2019.
-At its most basic a hyperconverged network involves a single solution offering compute, storage, networking and virtualization – all managed through automated software.
+At its most basic a hyperconverged infrastructure involves a single solution offering compute, storage, networking and virtualization – all managed through automated software.

 - Data protection (backup and replication)

 - Wide-area network optimization